Sweet Daddy Siki

-Reginald Siki (born June 16, 1940) is an American-Canadian retired professional wrestler and singer, best known as Sweet Daddy Siki.
-He is believed to be the first African-American to challenge for the NWA World Heavyweight Championship.
+Elkin James (June 16, 1933 – December 31, 2024) was an American-Canadian professional wrestler and singer, best known as Sweet Daddy Siki.

-Professional wrestling career
+Life and career

 Siki started wrestling in 1955 in Artesia, New Mexico.
 He also did some training in Los Angeles with Sandor Szabo and Ray Ortega.
-He says he weighed about 180 pounds when he started, but within three years weighed in at 230.
+He said he weighed about 180 pounds when he started, but within three years weighed in at 230.

 He moved to Toronto in 1961 because it was a central location from which to travel across North America.
-He still lives in Toronto today and uses it as a base for his country & western band and his work as a karaoke DJ at The Duke on Queen Street East.
-Siki is well known throughout Canada.
-He was a top draw in the 1960s and 1970s.
+He lived there for the rest of his life, and used Toronto as a base for his country & western band and his work as a karaoke DJ at The Duke on Queen Street East.
+Siki was a top draw in Canada in the 1960s and 1970s.
 He fought in Stampede Wrestling for years, travelled with Bearman McKigney's circuit and was a mainstay of the eastern scene.
 Siki is best known for his headbutt or "coco butt" and his "neckbreaker" maneuver.
 At his peak, Siki was a main card attraction at Maple Leaf Gardens and drew fans by the busloads.
 He had made his Maple Leaf Gardens debut in 1962 and wrestled there until 1980.
 In his peak at Maple Leaf Gardens, he earned up to $3,000 a bout and received bundles of mail from fans around the world.
 In the 1970s, Siki wrestled two well-known radio & television hosts in Toronto: CHUM radio's Terry Steele and CITY-TV's Gene Taylor.
 He used an airplane spin as a finisher in both matches.

 Siki was brought into CWA Memphis on March 25, 1985, by Tux Newman for 3 weeks.
 He first wrestled a handicap match and then wrestled Mike Sharpe the two following weeks.